 What is The Best Way to Clean a Cooker Hood?

-When learning how to clean a cooker hood, it helps to identify which type you own.
+To clean a cooker hood, first determine which type you own.
 Some cooker hoods are ducted, venting air outside, while others are recirculating models that filter and return air into the kitchen.

-Most cooker hoods have either metal mesh, baffle or charcoal filters.
+Most cooker hoods have a metal mesh, a baffle or a charcoal filter.
 Understanding the difference matters.
 How to clean a metal mesh cooker hood filter differs from handling charcoal ones, which need replacing rather than washing.

 Consult your manufacturer’s manual to ensure you clean your appliance correctly and preserve its performance.